jaures-appia/technical-test-api/README.md

 # Start the app in development mode

-node server.js the in current project
+do node server.js in the current project